solarwinds/appoptics-apm-node/README.md

 a bug fix, new instrumentation for a library or framework or anything else we haven't thought of.

 We welcome you to send us PRs.
-We also humbly request that any new instrumentation submissions have corresponding tests that accompany them.
-This way we don't break any of your additions when we (and others) make changes after the fact.
+We do request that any new instrumentation submissions have corresponding tests that accompany them.
+This way we won't break any of your additions when we (and others) make changes after the fact.

 ## Developer Resources